 Everyone is familiar with the devastation a storm can leave behind.
 But with general maintenance and home improvements, you can bolster your home’s storm defenses.

 Keep your house in good shape by maintaining the roofing, basement seals, and repairing termite damage.
 Also, keep your gutters and drains thoroughly cleaned, and remove tree branches hanging near your house.

 This general home maintenance goes a long way toward reducing the potential damage of heavy rains and storms.

 If you live in a floodplain or low-lying area, you may want to consider flood insurance to protect your property.
 If so, check out this guide to find the best flood insurance for you.

 When a storm is approaching, fill all the tubs and sinks in your house with clean water.
-This can help your survival kit go farther.
+This can help your survival kit go further.

 You’ll also want to turn off your utilities, such as power and gas, and bring your outdoor furniture inside the house.
 If there’s still time, bring your possessions to a higher level of the house to prevent flood damage.